hknguyen20/nd00333-capstone/README.md

 # Capstone Project - Azure ML Engineer

-In this project, I will experiment with a classification task, using 'accuracy' as primary metric, with both auto ML and hyperparameter tuning.
+In this project, I will experiment with a classification task on Kaggle's Heart Failure Prediction Dataset, using 'accuracy' as primary metric, with both AutoML and hyperparameter tuning.
+In AutoML, I define the settings and cofiguration and then submit the experiment to find the model that maximizes accuracy.
+In hyperdrive I write a simple training and scoring script with logistic regression, and submit to Hyperdrive experiment with a defined range of values to fit to the script's parameter space.
 The best model from two experiments will be compared and I will deploy the one with higher accuracy.
 In this repo:
 - `heart.csv` is the dataset
 - `automl.ipynb` and `hyperparameter_tuning.ipynb` are the two notebooks where I run the two experiments
 - `train.py` and `conda_dependencies.yml` are the training script and environment dependecies for hyperdrive config